port-labs/port-docs/docs/guides/all/setup-dora-metrics-benchmark.md

 - Elite: Less than one hour.
 - High: Less than one day.
-- Medium: Less than one week.
+- Medium: Less than one day.
 - Low: More than one week.

 </TabItem>